Noise Fit, Estimation Error and a Sharpe Information Criterion

-Notice the simplicity of the expression, only involving the in-sample Sharpe, the number of parameters and the length of the in-sample period in years.
-For example, if there is a system with $k=5$ parameters and an optimal in-sample Sharpe of $\hat \rho=1$ over $T=10$ years of data, then the estimated out-of-sample Sharpe would be $1-\frac{5}{10}= 0.5$.
+Notice the simplicity of the expression, that only involves the in-sample Sharpe, the number of parameters and the length of the in-sample period in years.
+For example, if there is an investment strategy with $k=5$ parameters and an optimal in-sample Sharpe of $\hat \rho=1$ over $T=10$ years of data, then the estimated out-of-sample Sharpe would be $1-\frac{5}{10}= 0.5$.

-Figure \ref{fig1_sharpe_indiff} illustrates SRIC as a model selection criterion as well as an informant about out-of-sample performance in form of \textit{Sharpe indifference curves}, i.e. combinations of measured in-sample Sharpe and number of parameters that lead to the same estimated out-of-sample Sharpe (for $T=10$ years of in-sample data).
+Figure 1 illustrates SRIC as a model selection criterion as well as an informant about out-of-sample performance in form of \textit{Sharpe Indifference Curves}, i.e. combinations of measured in-sample Sharpe ratios and number of parameters that lead to the same estimated out-of-sample Sharpe ratio (for $T=10$ years of in-sample data).

 A special case of model selection lies in portfolio optimization.
 It has been documented that on a variety of data sets the (naive) portfolio optimization using in-sample estimates for mean and covariance to build the Markowitz portfolio underperforms simple benchmarks like the equally weighted portfolio (see, e.g. \cite{demiguel2009optimal}), the cause of which has been attributed to estimation error.
 On a high-level, the question of whether to choose the equally weighted portfolio or the Markowitz portfolio or something in-between, can be seen as the question on how many basis vectors (e.g. principal components) to optimize upon.
-If one uses only one basis vector, like equal weights, there is little estimation risk, but if one optimizes over a complete basis one obtains the Markowitz portfolio and larger estimation risk.
-See, e.g. \cite{chen2016efficient}.
+If one uses only one basis vector, like equal weights, there is little estimation risk, but if one optimizes over a complete basis one obtains the Markowitz portfolio and larger estimation risk, see, e.g. \cite{chen2016efficient}.